rackerlabs/design-system/_docs/style/interactive-states.md

 #### Selected with fill

-Use selected fills for elements which benefit from a more apparent selected state.
-This includes elements such as checkboxes, radios, switches, toggles, and so on.
+Apply selected fill styles to elements that benefit from a more apparent selected state, including checkboxes, radios, switches, and toggles.

-Use the settings to the right when applying a fill color to selected control states.
+Use these settings when you apply a fill color to selected control states.

 {% endcolumn %}